 Coolers and freezers are the most commonly repaired CRFES equipment.
 This makes sense considering they’re the centerpiece of every major kitchen and usually located on the cookline for convenient access.
 Thousands of dollars of food inventory is kept in the cooler every day, so keeping coolers functioning properly is about more than just meeting federal health department regulations; it’s about preserving valuable inventory and keeping customers healthy.

 When regular maintenance is neglected, coolers and freezers will break down and may not maintain proper temperatures (the health department requires a temperature of less than 40 degrees Fahrenheit).
-In a rush to get the items they need, restaurant staffs will scramble to open doors and kick them shut.
+In a rush to get the items they need, restaurant staffs will scramble to open doors and kick them shut, and this only becomes a bigger trend during busy peak seasons.
 After years of aggressive abuse by staff, the structural integrity of the cooler could be compromised and result in poor temperature regulation.
 If the cooler is on or near the cookline, there is additional risk that grease released into the air will land on the condenser coils, preventing an efficient transfer of heat and shortening the life of the condenser (the primary cooling component of the cooler).

 If a cooler breakdown occurs because of a condenser malfunction or proper temperature cannot be maintained, restaurants will often have to front not only the costs of replacement or emergency repair, but potentially the replacement of thousands of dollars in perishable goods.

 Here’s what a typical monthly inspection would include to prevent such an event:

 If a cooler is well-maintained, restaurants can expect a lifespan of 10-12 years.
 If maintenance becomes an afterthought, that cooler lifespan is cut to 4-5 years.
 The holidays add additional stress, so it's important to consider replacements and/or more thorough maintenance checks if your equipment is nearing the end of its expected life before the big season.